 How to Stick to Your Christmas Budget

 Get started right now!
 Remember to decide how much you can afford to spend.
-Then write down who and what will make this year’s gift giving list.
+Then write down who and what will make this year’s Christmas budget.

 Decide how much you want to spend on each person.
 Finally, brainstorm gift ideas that will fit your budget.